MichalTKwiecien/Layoutable/README.md

 ![](https://img.shields.io/badge/carthage-compatible-green.svg)
 ![](https://img.shields.io/badge/cocoapods-compatible-green.svg)

-**Layoutable** is an extension for UIView apps that make use of AutoLayout easier.
+**Layoutable** is an extension for UIView apps that make use of Auto Layout easier.
-This framework doesn't replace any existing AutoLayout API available in UIKit.
+This framework doesn't replace any existing Auto Layout API available in UIKit.
 Anchor API is very good and easy to use, but sometimes require a lot of code repetition for common tasks.
 This framework only adds a couple of useful extensions.
 You can check the implementation in just [one single file](https://github.com/MichalTKwiecien/Layoutable/blob/master/Layoutable/UIView%2BLayoutable.swift).

 ## Usage & features